The place where Independent working men and women work

 Moving iTunes to A New Computer

-REMEMBER TO DEAUTHORIZE your iTunes on your old computer if you are not keeping the computer.
+REMEMBER TO DEAUTHORIZE your iTunes on your old computer if you are not keeping the old computer.

-iTunes always assumes your want to create a brand new library.
-Last iTunes play dates, iTunes play count, play lists, file create and modified date data is lost if you just copy your library without moving some files from hidden areas in Windows Vista and Windows 7
+iTunes always assumes your want to create a brand new library. iTunes last play dates, iTunes play count, play lists, file creation and modified date data is lost if you just copy your library without moving some files from hidden areas in Windows Vista and Windows 7 and Windows 8

 • iTunes is in the Public user account so that we can easily share on our network in the following folder C:\Users\Public\Music\iTunes

-Our preferred method of moving files is over out network (both the new and old computers are plugged into our router).
-Please note that our old computer was Window Vista Home Premium SP 2 - 32 bit; our new computer Window 7 Home Premium - 64 bit
+Our preferred method of moving files is over our network (both the new and old computers are plugged into our router).
+Please note that our old computer was Window Vista Home Premium SP 2 - 32 bit; our new computer Window 8 - 64 bit.

-This procedure applies to moving data over your in-home router network.
-It will be similar if you use an Easy-Transfer Cable.
-This procedure requires differnet steps if you are using a USB thumb drive, external USB or Firewire Drive, or DVD.
-These options are not detailed here
+This procedure applies to moving data over your in-home router network from Windows Vista to Windows 7 and Windows 8.
+It will be similar if you use an Easy Transfer Cable.
+This procedure requires different steps if you are using a USB thumb drive, external USB or Firewire Drive, or DVD or if you are moving from Windows XP.
+Options for external and thumbnail drives are detailed at the end of this Page

 Preparation:

 1. Be comfortable with computers.
-If you are not comfortable with how to share a drive, how to change folder options, how to use a router or Windows Easy Transfer, get some help from someone who is (in the New York City, NYC, We can help at a reasonable rate - we've been doing computer work for 20 years - register on the contact page)
+If you are not comfortable with how to share a drive, how to change folder options, how to use a router or Windows Easy Transfer, get some help from someone who is (in the New York City, NYC, We can help - we've been doing computer work for 20 years - register on the contact page)

-4. Download Windows Vista (and XP) and Windows 7 updates on both your old and new computers so you have the correct version before you continue.
+5. Download all XP, Windows Vista, and / or Windows 7 / Windows 8 updates on both your old and new computers so you have the most recent security patches everywhere

-7. Download the correct installer for iTunes on your new Windows 7 computer.
-Note - get the right installer - that there are different Windows iTunes installer versions for Windows 32 bit and Windows 64 bit.
+8. Download the correct installer for iTunes on your new Windows 7 or Windows 8 computer.
+Note - get the right installer - there are different Windows iTunes installer versions for Windows 32 bit and Windows 64 bit.

-9. Change your library location if your iTunes on your new computer if it is NOT in C:\Users\[USER ACCOUNT]\Music\iTunes
+12. Change your library location if your iTunes on your new computer is NOT in C:\Users\[USER ACCOUNT]\Music\iTunes

 Copying your music: